graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 The GraphQL plugin helps both on the server and on the client side.
 You'll find the tutorials for the server side on the [Maven server tutorial](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server) and on the [Gradle server tutorial](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server)

+## A note about non-spring applications

+This samples uses Spring to wire the GraphQL Repositories in the application.

+GraphQL Repositories also work with non-spring app.
+You'll find the needed info in the [client_graphql_repository wiki's page](https://github.com/graphql-java-generator/graphql-maven-plugin-project/wiki/client_graphql_repository).

 ## Schema first

 This plugin allows a schema first approach.